Perhaps English Isn’t Your Patient’s First Language?

 Dual-Language Labels come in a booklet-style that you can affix to the prescription container.
 They feature a high contrast font in English, as well as a translation from one of 25 languages.
 These are ideal for patients who speak English as a Second Language or have limited English proficiency.

 Learn More about Dual Language Labels & Translation

 What’s Legally Required for ESL Patients?

-Several states and local governments, such as the state of Oregon, have passed laws concerning language services by pharmacies for limited English proficiency patients:
+Several states and local governments, such as Oregon and Nevada, have passed laws concerning language services by pharmacies for limited English proficiency patients: